 Then click Add keywords.

 Now enter the highest possible CPC (my Google Ads account is currently billed in SEK, Swedish Kronor, and SEK 999 is equal to approximately USD 110 or EUR 100).
-For an advertiser, this would give you an estimate of how much traffic, or clicks, you can expect to spend as much money as possible on your campaign.
+For an advertiser, this would give you an estimate of how much traffic, or clicks, you can expect to get for your money.

 But for you as an SEO the number of clicks is not that interesting.
 First of all, because the CTR on ads and organic search is different.
 But also because right now we are interested in search volume.
-So the column of data that is interesting for us is the impressions.
+So the column of data that is much more important to us is the Impressions.

 So if we take another look at the initial view it looks like agency and marketing agency are equally good keywords in terms of search volume, whilst SEO marketing isn’t even in the same league.